thriveweb/deking-new/content/services/gazebos.md

     size: 4mx 4m
 servicePods:
   - podDescription: >-
+      Are you after a quiet place to be with your partner or need an entertaining area for your family and friends, an outdoor room solve your problem of not enough space in the house

       An outdoor room is a cost effective way of adding a new room to your home, increasing its value and adding real value to your outdoor living lifestyle.